Roots

-There are some gifts that stay with you—long after the unwrapping, long after the tears, long after the worst part is over.
+There are gifts that stay with you long after the wrapping is in the trash.

 My best friend gave me a Bryan Anthony necklace and a plaque with the poem Grit on it.
-She gave it to me at a time when I was barely holding it together—when my body was a war zone, and I didn’t know which way was up.
+She gave it to me at a point when I was barely holding it together — body a war zone, no idea which way was up.
 That poem became a mantra.
 I read it constantly.
-Sometimes with tears in my eyes.
+Sometimes with tears.
 Sometimes with a clenched jaw.
-Always with a feeling of, “Okay.
-One more day.”
+Always with some version of okay, one more day.

-And that’s the thing.
-Life can strip you bare.
+That’s the image I come back to.
+You can lose so much.
 Illness can take your body.
 Grief can take your breath.
-But if your roots are deep—if you are anchored in love, in purpose, in people who see you—you stay standing.
+But if your roots are deep enough — anchored in love, in people who see you, in something that matters — you stay standing.
+Even when you look like hell doing it.

-I’ve shared that poem with people who needed it, too.
-Who were facing their own mighty winds.
-I wanted them to feel what I felt when I first read it: that I wasn’t alone.
-That I was stronger than I ever knew.
+I’ve shared that one too.
+With people facing their own storms.
+I wanted them to feel what I felt the first time I read it — that I wasn’t alone, and that I was stronger than I’d realized, and that the wind eventually gets tired.

-Both of those poems are now tattooed on me.
-Not in full, but in spirit.
+Both of those poems are tattooed on me now.
+Not the full text — just enough.
 One for Grit.
 One for The Oak Tree.
-Not just reminders of who I am, but reminders of who loves me.
+Permanent reminders of who I am and who loves me.

 GRIT